Tom Clancy's Ghost Recon Wildlands: Campaign

-After dismantling half of the cartel, Pac Katari claims his men have located El Sueño, but the Ghosts grow suspicious when they instead find the body of Amaru.
-Unable to contact Bowman, they find her captured by the Kataris 26 and Pac Katari breaks their alliance, claiming that the rebels must kill El Sueño themselves to avoid being seen as puppets of the United States.
-The Ghosts rescue Bowman and race to El Sueño's mausoleum to capture him before Pac Katari kills him.
+After dismantling half of the cartel, Katari claims his men have located El Sueño, but the Ghosts grow suspicious when they instead find the body of Amaru.
+Unable to contact Bowman, they find her captured by the Kataris 26 and Katari breaks their alliance, claiming that the rebels must kill El Sueño themselves to avoid being seen as puppets of the United States.
+The Ghosts rescue Bowman and race to El Sueño's mausoleum to capture him before Katari kills him.
 After fighting their way through both rebel and cartel opposition, the Ghosts and Bowman surround El Sueño, who has beheaded Katari.
-Despite his surrendering, Bowman receives a call from her superiors, informing that El Sueño had made a deal with the Department of Justice to give up the heads of other drug cartels in exchange for immunity and witness protection.
+Despite his surrendering, Bowman receives a call from her superiors, which reveals that El Sueño has made a deal with the Department of Justice to give up the heads of other drug cartels in exchange for immunity and witness protection.

 How the story ends depends on whether the Ghosts fully dismantled the cartel.
 If remnants of the cartel remain, Bowman will execute El Sueño, leading to her dismissal from the CIA and her arrest for murdering El Sueño.
-She expresses no regrets in doing so, fearing that El Sueño would become a dictator with the United States' backing.
+She expresses no regrets in doing so, fearing that El Sueño would have become a dictator with the United States' backing.
 The canon ending occurs when the Ghosts have fully dismantled the cartel, Bowman takes El Sueño into protective custody.
 El Sueño provides further intelligence on other drug cartels, terrorist groups, and arms smugglers.
 Bowman predicts that when the intelligence runs out, El Sueño will either be extradited by Mexico or cut loose and start a new drug cartel, starting the cycle over again.
 She and the Ghosts resolve to prepare themselves for the next fight.

-Downloadable content
+Post-launch content

-Shortly after the game's release, Ubisoft announced plans to release two episodes of downloadable content, each with their own narrative set in Bolivia taking place after the main campaign.